dnguyen800/dnguyen800.github.io/_posts/2019-04-14-voice-assistant.md

 ### What you get with a voice assistant

 <ul class="alt">
-  <li>A hands-free way to control your lights.</li>
+  <li>A hands-free way to control your lights, music and TV.</li>
   <li>A basic kitchen assistant for setting timers, converting units, and more.</li>
 </ul>

 ### Recommended Reading

 <ul class="alt">
-  <li>Set up Google routines tied to your alarm clock app from <a href="https://www.howtogeek.com/406742/how-to-set-up-routines-in-google-clock-on-android/">Howtogeek</a></li>
+  <li>Set up Google routines tied to your alarm clock app from <a href="https://www.howtogeek.com/406742/how-to-set-up-routines-in-google-clock-on-android/">Howtogeek</a>.</li>
-  <li><a href="https://www.home-assistant.io/components/homekit/">The Homekit component for Home Assistant</a> opens up the Homekit platform to many unsupported devices</li>
+  <li><a href="https://www.home-assistant.io/components/homekit/">The Homekit component for Home Assistant</a> opens up the Homekit platform to many unsupported devices.</li>
   <li>Set up Google Assistant with <a href="https://support.smartthings.com/hc/en-us/articles/214837343-How-to-connect-Google-Assistant-with-SmartThings">SmartThings</a>, Home Assistant  with <a href="https://www.nabucasa.com/">the easy but paid way</a> or the <a href="https://www.home-assistant.io/components/google_assistant/">manual way</a>.</li>
   <li>One Amazon exclusive feature: <a href="https://www.tomsguide.com/us/alexa-guard,news-28882.html">Alexa Guard</a> can detect alarming sounds (glass break, smoke alarm) and send you a notification.</li>
   <li>How Apple anonymizes Siri requests and personal information from <a href="https://nakedsecurity.sophos.com/2018/08/13/siri-is-listening-to-you-but-shes-not-spying-says-apple/">Naked Security by Sophos</a></li>